ejvalgon/ChIPseq-Snakemake-Pipeline/README.md

 layout: "PAIRED"
 ```

-Supported values:

-- `PAIRED`
-- `SINGLE`
+Supported values are `PAIRED` and `SINGLE`.

-For paired-end data, common naming conventions such as the following are supported:
+Paired-end FASTQ files can follow common naming conventions such as:

 ```text
 sample_R1_001.fastq.gz